gazebosim/docs/ros_installation.md

    * Gazebo Garden

-This means that including the osrfoundation repository is not strictly needed to get the Gazebo binary packages it can be installed from the ROS repository.
+This means that including the osrfoundation repository is not strictly needed to get the Gazebo binary packages, it can be installed from the ROS repository.

 ## Installing the default Gazebo version for a ROS distribution using binary installations